 4. Educate and Train Your Staff

-Ensuring that your staff is briefed and up-to-date at all times enhances the customer experience.
+Ensuring that your staff is briefed and up-to-date at all times ultimately enhances the customer experience.
 Especially considering the non-desk workers briefing opportunities are rare though.
 And to hold a massive training event once a year has proven to be pretty much completely inefficient.

 An app allows you to create an alternative knowledge culture that supports micro-content.
 Regularly upload training videos, marketing information, and updates concerning the brand promise—guaranteeing that your employees are well informed at all times.